The Movie/Film/DVD thread...

 Re: The Movie/Film/DVD thread...

-No the father in law only said to the groom "What happens in Vegas..." but was referring to them being late and/or his sunburn.
-Kinda weird they made such a big deal about it the whole movie to no avail. *plot hole*?mixtress wrote:Saw the Hangover last night and agree.
+mixtress wrote:Saw the Hangover last night and agree.
 Twas funny but not hilarious.
 Can't believe it's become one of the biggest opening weekend comedies or all time.
 Wait for DVD.

 Did what happened to the car even come up when they got back to LA?